HISTORIC HOLIDAY TOURS

 The holidays have always been a special time in America, but it was especially so around the time of the American Revolution.
 As Christmas approaches, Montgomery County's historic attractions break out the traditional decorations and festivities.
 Here are a few ways to celebrate the season along Patriot Trails.

-Hope Lodge opens its doors for a holiday celebration on December 5.
+Hope Lodge opens its doors for a one-day holiday celebration each December.
 The home will be decorated for the holidays with special entertainment and events throughout the day.
+The event also includes a craft beer tasting for adults 21 and older.

 HOLIDAY OPEN HOUSE